 2. Draft Accurate Work Description

 Once you have comprehended your specific requirements, it is always important to craft an accurate work description.
 While creating a job description, make sure that you include the details of the expected work.
 For better understanding, it is always advisable to provide a more elaborate description about the culture and vibe of your company.
 Last but not the least, specify the must-have requirements for candidates such as expected skills and the level of required experience.
 Apart from simply attracting candidates, an accurate work description also helps prospective candidates decide quickly whether your company is the ideal one that they wish to work for.

 3. Select Candidates with Soft Skills

-Identifying a great lawyer goes much beyond finding someone with proper technical expertise.
+Identifying a great lawyer goes much beyond finding someone with proper technical expertise, for example, somebody as an excellent criminal defense attorney.
 In virtual teams, lawyers need to perform as a part of a team and under pressure at that.
 While interviewing prospective lawyers, consider how collaborative the lawyers are and how they function in high-stake situations.
 Also, ensure whether a candidate has immense judgment skills or not.

 4. Ensure Consistent Communication